Dawoodoz/DFPSR/README.md

 # DFPSR
 A modern software rendering library for C++14 using SSE/NEON created by David Forsgren Piuva.
 If you're looking for the latest mainstream fad, look elsewhere.
 This is a library for quality software meant to be developed over multiple decades and survive your grandchildren with minimal maintenance.
 Just like carving your legacy into stone, it takes more effort to master the skill but gives a more robust result by not relying on a far away library.
 Maximum user experience and minimum system dependency.

+## Creator's background
+DXOMARK world record in digital video stabilization from the mobile industry.
+Worked with safety critical robotic vision for civilian airport traffic control.
+Held lectures in optimization at different companies in the mobile, medical and gaming industries.
+Worked with optimizations on GPU, CPU, DSP, ISP, FPGA and ASIC.

+## Optimization needs good tools to save your time
+The most important part about optimizing code is to grasp both high algorithms and low hardware limitations, because you can not let a scientist design the algorithm and a programmer optimize it with no room for changes in handwritten assembler (the most common mistake).
+The algorithm design is not done until you have a good tradeoff between quality and performance with all optimizations in place.
+Time savings at the cost of quality in one place can be compensated by increasing quality at a lower cost somewhere else to increase both speed and quality.
+The faster you can create a near optimal vectorization of an algorithm, the faster you can iterate the design process.
+Think about what you are truly approximating.
+Is your goal to draw as many perfectly straight polygons as possible, or is the goal to approximate a complex real world shape using any technique?

 The official website:
 [dawoodoz.com](https://dawoodoz.com)